rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 added one by one.
 Note how the full versions of gems don't have the `equippableRefId`.

 Having added the resource entries, we can now add the valid parent reference IDs using the [`setValidParentRefd`] (#setvalidparentrefid).
-For example if we want to add a valid reference for the left gem, we need to pass thee value of equippable reference ID of the left gem, parent smart contract address (in our case this is `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in the `Base` for the left gem).
+For example if we want to add a valid reference for the left gem, we need to pass the value of equippable reference ID of the left gem, parent smart contract address (in our case this is `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in the `Base` for the left gem).